Academic Awards: Arts and Sciences BA/BS and Engineering

 General Academic Awards

 Faculty and staff are invited to nominate a student for a general academic award.
 Please submit only one student per award.
-Nominations for General Academic Awards close on February 5, 2024.
+Nominations for General Academic Awards close on February 3, 2025 at 5:00 PM.

-Please fill out the following information on the google form:
+Please fill out the following information on the Qualtrics form:

 1. Nominee Information (Student name, ID, Class Year, School - A&S or Engineering)